ucan-wg/spec/README.md

 | Command    | `msg/send`                                                                                   |
 | Policy     | `["or", ["==", ".from", "mailto:me@example.com"], ["match", ".cc", "mailto:*@example.com"]]` |

-For a more complete treatment, please see the [UCAN Delegation] spec.
+For a more complete treatment, please see the [UCAN Delegation][delegation] spec.

 ## Authority